 Some plants are primarily foliage plants, grown for their luscious leaves.
 Other plants earn their keep based on their floral color.
 Still others offer us attractive berries, seed heads, etc. But, sometimes, we get the whole package in one plant.
 Such is the case with purple fountain grass, so called because arching spikes of purplish flowers gracefully spray out of its mass of long, slender, burgundy-colored leaves.
 Pennisetum setaceum Rubrum reaches a height of 3 to 5 feet with a spread of 2 to 4 feet.
 The plant typically blooms in July.
 Its purplish flower spikes are followed by burgundy or purplish-tinged seed heads, which are soft to the touch and cry out to be swayed by an autumn breeze.

 Deer pests usually leave it alone, qualifying this plant as a deer-resistant ornamental grass.
 Although the species from which this cultivar was developed is considered an invasive plant in parts of the U.S., the cultivar is not considered invasive.

 Planting Zones, Overwintering Tips

-Those in colder zones will have to make due with enjoying its vivid color and striking, vase-shaped form in summer and fall, unless they don't mind going through the trouble of overwintering it indoors (in which case it would make sense to grow it as a container plant, so that you could move it inside easily when the time comes).
+Indigenous to Africa and southern Asia, purple fountain grass is best grown in zones 9 to 10.
+Those in colder zones will have to make do with enjoying its vivid color and striking, vase-shaped form in summer and fall, unless they don't mind going through the trouble of overwintering it indoors (in which case it would make sense to grow it as a container plant, so that you could move it inside easily when the time comes).

 If you do wish to overwinter the plant, you have two options: